kadavilrahul/useful_commands/README.md

 # Useful Commands Reference

-A comprehensive collection of commonly used commands, shortcuts, and guides for different operating systems, editors, and development tools, organized for easy reference and learning.
+A comprehensive collection of commonly used commands, shortcuts, and guides for different operating systems, editors, development tools, and installation methods, organized for easy reference and learning.

 ## 🚀 Getting Started